Barcelona Metro 9000 Series: 9000 Series abroad

-Four other metro systems operate the 9000 series or its derivatives, with segregated driver cabs and walk-through cars: the Santo Domingo Metro operates 34 three-car trains with a similar external livery, and the Lima Metro has operated 19 five-car trains in its own external and internal livery since February 2013.
-The Guadalajara light rail system is now operating 18 of them on line 3.
+Four other metro systems operate the manual version of the 9000 series or its derivatives, with segregated driver cabs and walk-through cars: the Santo Domingo Metro operates 34 three-car trains with a similar external livery, and the Lima Metro has operated 19 five-car trains in its own external and internal livery since February 2013.
+The Sistema de Tren Eléctrico Urbano (SITEUR) is now operating 18 of them on line 3.
 All of these trains were also manufactured in Belgium, France and Spain.
 Very similar rolling stock is used in the Panama Metro.
 They were all made in Barcelona, Catalonia, Spain.

 9000 Series in culture

 The Via Oberta miniature railway operates a live steam scale (1:11) version of the 9000 series in the Barcelona Metro livery.